jurasofish/multilateration/README.md

 # Multilateration
 Draw loci corresponding to radio transmission multilateration.

-This program plots loci for the scenario where there are radio towers at known locations and a transmitter at an unknown location.
+This program plots loci of possible transmitter locations for the scenario where there are radio towers at known locations and a transmitter at an unknown location.
 The radio towers accurately timestamp when they receive the transmission, allowing time difference of arrival (TDOA) to be determined.
 This forms a